Ciscogate: FBI Investigation

 Shortly after lawyers for Lynn and ISS / Cisco filed settlement papers, FBI agents from the Las Vegas office arrived at the conference to begin asking questions.
-According to Granick, they were there at the request of the Atlanta FBI office and that Lynn was not of interest.
+According to Granick, they were there at the request of the Atlanta FBI office and Lynn was not of interest.
 Granick asserted the Fifth and Sixth amendment rights on behalf of her client, Lynn.
 Granick asserted his rights for the Atlanta office and asked if an arrest warrant had been issued for Lynn.
 Over the next 24 hours Granick was not able to ascertain the status of a warrant but ultimately determined no warrant was issued.

 When the FBI was asked about the case by a journalist, spokesman Paul Bresson declined to discuss the case saying "Our policy is to not make any comment on anything that is ongoing.
 That's not to confirm that something is, because I really don't know".
 Granick would only confirm to journalists that the "investigation has to do with the presentation".